vivjo17/Riverlands/README.md

 # Riverlands

-This is a website for a new neighborhood in Texas
+This is a website for a new neighborhood in Texas.

+All static site files live under the `static/` directory.
+The `assets` and `images` folders have been moved inside `static/` so Firebase Hosting can deploy them along with the HTML files.

 ## Contact Form